Carousel (film): Soundtrack

-Two songs recorded for the film, "You're a Queer One, Julie Jordan" and "Blow High, Blow Low," were removed in order to limit the film's duration but have been included in all editions of the soundtrack album.
-"The Highest Judge of All" was eliminated from the film score and does not appear on the soundtrack album, presumably because the flashback scenes precluded it.
+Two songs recorded for the film, "You're a Queer One, Julie Jordan" and "Blow High, Blow Low," were removed to limit the film's duration but have been included in all editions of the soundtrack album.
+"The Highest Judge of All" was eliminated from the film and does not appear on the album, presumably because the flashback scenes precluded it.
 Mr. Snow's sentimental song "Geraniums in the Winder", which serves as an introduction to "Stonecutters Cut It on Stone", was also eliminated, as was a reprise of "Mister Snow".
 As with "The Highest Judge", neither "Geraniums in the Winder" nor the reprise of "Mister Snow" was recorded for the film and neither has appeared on any editions of the film's soundtrack.
 One verse of "Stonecutters Cut It on Stone" (which appears on the album) was omitted from the film, perhaps because of objectionable content.

-The soundtrack album also features the complete version of "Carousel Waltz", which is first heard at the beginning of the original stage musical and early in the film.
-Because of its length, only an abridged version of the waltz is heard in the film, and many stage productions of Carousel shorten the piece as well.
-The soundtrack album version of the song "When the Children Are Asleep" includes the long introductory section to the song sung by Mr. Snow, as it is in the stage musical, but the film does not include it.
+The soundtrack album also features the complete version of "Carousel Waltz", which only is only heard in abridged format in the film.
+The album version of the song "When the Children Are Asleep" includes an introductory section sung by Mr. Snow that is not included in the film.
 The album also includes a section of "If I Loved You" that is not in the film.

-The album was first issued on vinyl LP in 1956 by Capitol Records, but only in mono.
-However, because the film's soundtrack had been recorded in stereo, as were all early CinemaScope films (including stereo dialog), Capitol released a stereo version of the album in 1958.
-The later release was shortened by approximately five minutes by abridging the opening instrumental "Carousel Waltz" because of technical limitations of stereo.
-The mono release as originally issued played for about 50 minutes, while the stereo version played for 45 minutes.
+The album was first issued on vinyl LP in 1956 by Capitol Records in mono and in stereo in 1958.
+The later release was shortened by abridging the opening instrumental "Carousel Waltz" because of technical limitations of stereo.
+Three editions of the soundtrack album have been issued on compact disc.

-A large team of orchestrators contributed to the complex musical arrangements, including Nelson Riddle, Herbert W. Spencer, Earle Hagen, Edward B. Powell, Bernard Mayer, and Gus Levene.

-Three editions of the soundtrack album were issued on compact disc, all in stereo.
-The first, issued in 1986 by Capitol, was an exact duplicate of the 1958 stereo release.
-The rights then were obtained by Angel Records, which issued a second edition of the album featuring the complete "Carousel Waltz" in stereo for the first time.
-The release was superseded in 2001 by Angel's expanded edition, which for the first time featured almost all of the songs and music recorded for the film, including the dance music, resulting in a playing time of 70 minutes.

 Under the vocal direction of Ken Darby, the songs on the expanded edition of the album are: